Sump Pump Maintenance Checklist (Toronto): The 30-Minute Annual Routine

 30 minutes of sump pump maintenance per year catches roughly 80% of preventable failures we see during Toronto storms.
 Monthly float test, quarterly basin clean, annual battery check, discharge clearance.

-Published February 25, 2026 · Last updated April 26, 2026
+Published February 26, 2026 · Last updated July 3, 2026

 Introduction

 Most Toronto sump pump failures during storms aren't catastrophic equipment failure — they're stuck floats, debris-jammed impellers, dead backup batteries, and frozen discharge lines.
 Each is preventable with 30 minutes of annual maintenance.
 This guide is the actual checklist we run on Tornado service contracts every spring before storm season starts, written so you can do it yourself.
+If testing reveals a pump past saving, see sump pump installation — and if you have no backup at all, a battery backup sump pump is the first upgrade.

 Related services for this guide